Ready to shake up your home workout routine? A playground workout may be for you.

 Don't neglect the track.

-One particularly nice thing about many school and community playgrounds is the presence of a pre-measured track to run on.
+One particularly nice thing about many school and community playgrounds is the presence of a pre-measured turf or paved track to run on.
 If you're a runner or jogger who likes to monitor your distances and times, having a track as a guide may motivate you to hit your fitness goals more than a run through your neighborhood.

 Hit up the monkey bars (obviously).

 Parks and playgrounds tend to bring out your inner kid, so why not embrace it?
 Many community park equipment pieces are designed with bodyweight workouts in mind—specifically, the monkey bars.
 Believe it or not, monkey bars can provide a better bodyweight workout than other high-end equipment.
 This list details the muscle groups a monkey bar workout can improve, so go out and get swinging, hanging, and pulling up.

 Use a park bench for elevated pushups or adjusted planks.

 Adding elevation to your core workouts can improve muscle strength and coordination.
 Using a balance beam or other playground equivalent can take your workout routine to new heights (even if those new heights are a mere 12 inches off the ground).
 For those who prefer modified workouts, having something to support your feet or shoulders can make a difference.